Ural-batyr: Schulgen and Zarkum meet Homay

 Homay joyfully meets Ural.
 Ural-Batyr does not recognize her.
 He asks to show him the way to the Living Spring.
 Homay asks to find an unusual bird, promising to give him the horse Akbuzat and a magic sword.

 Ural goes in search of the unusual bird and finds it.
 She turns into a fish, then a bird, then a girl.
 This is Aihylu.
 She tells her story, promising the hero her horse Harisay (Yellow).
 Ural brings Aihilu to the palace of her father, King Samrau.
 Samrau sends Aihylu to her mother Ai (Moon, Selene) so that the divas do not find her.

 Ural-Batyr recognizes the swan saved by him in the mistress of the palace.
 He asks Homay to fulfill his promise.
 Homay goes to his father.
 Padishah Samrau allows his daughter to give Ural the horse Akbuzat and the damask sword.
 He wants to marry Ural to his daughter Homay.
 She must give birth to a hero like the Urals.
-Samrau asks to release Shulgen on the occasion of the wedding of Ural and Homay.
+Samrau asks to release Schulgen on the occasion of the wedding of Ural and Homay.